blacklightpy/vaultofknowledge/Hinduism on Homosexuality.md

 Ah, this is the topic that needs to be studied before books can be validated.
+The word seems to be Thritheeya Prakrithi (addressed in detail in the "From Compilations" section below).

 # From Shruthi